Here's Why Your Instagram Story View Counts Might Not Be Showing Up

 Since Instagram has been testing removing Story view counts since late 2020, you may have been missing it for a while or more recently noticed it.
 Unfortunately, if you've been impacted, there's nothing you can do about it at the moment — but Instagram has good news for users in the test.
 As of May 13, Instagram is no longer testing removing the number of views on the corner of your Story.
 In a May 13 email to Elite Daily, Instagram says it "[plans] to fix the issue and restore the view count for people" and a fix should come out "within the next week," so it's a good idea to make sure you have the most up-to-date version of Instagram downloaded on your phone.

-"It was not our intention at all to remove posts about any cause in particular," the spokesperson said.
+Instagram tells Elite Daily, "It was not our intention at all to remove posts about any cause in particular."
+It's important to note that this issue is separate from the claims about IG Stories about Palestine reportedly recieving fewer views.

-Luckily, for both of these issues, they are due to bugs and can be fixed.
-So, if you're still dealing with any of these problems, make sure to keep updating your Instagram app and keep an eye out for a fix in the coming days.
+As for the Story view count, make sure to keep updating your Instagram app and keep an eye out for a fix in the coming days.